richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

         nagios::host { "ntp server: }
     }

-This works but the major drawback is you need to write a new assembly script each time you use it, also you end up with a bunch of intermediate files in a build directory to manage.
+This works but the major drawback is that you need to write a new assembly script each time you use it, and there's all those intermediate files in a build directory to manage.
+In short it's complex and hard to follow.

-Also the logic of it can be quite complex to follow.

-## introducing datacat

-XXX datacat is not the best name, give me a better one

-Having implemented the stitching pattern more than enough times I looked at moving the reassembly step into a template evaluation step.
+Having implemented this stitching pattern more than enough times I started to think about the practicality of moving to a more data-oriented model, where the reassembly step can be a straightforward template evaluation step.

 Revisiting the nagios hostgroups pattern, with datacat it would look like this: